 - Opiate cravings

-At-Home Detox Vs. Traditional Treatment
+At-Home Detox vs. Traditional Treatment

 At-home detox may seem like a reasonable solution to your problem.
 You don’t have to enter treatment and can feel like you’re on the road to recovery, but there are areas you can’t ignore.

 Statistics back up the effectiveness of traditional treatment, and someone whose primary intention is to get sober should consider attending traditional treatment and not risk harming themselves.
 It is an uncomfortable and tedious process, and if something unexpected does occur, it will be much easier to overcome any obstacle in the presence of specialists than being alone.

-The support the facilities offer can help keep you on the right path toward recovery, and while attending the program, you will be removed from the community that your drug use took place.
+The support the facilities offer can help keep you on the right path toward recovery.
+While attending the program, you will be removed from the community where your drug use took place.
 Staying home during this time may sound good in theory, but if you are serious and want to take this process seriously, you must attend around-the-clock care.

-At-home detox does not provide the relief of medications or supervision that you would receive at a facility, and as mentioned above, if something bad does happen you want an expert on your side.
+At-home detox does not provide the relief of medications or supervision that you would receive at a facility, and as mentioned above, if something bad does happen, you want an expert on your side.